MicrosoftDocs/Advertising-docs/BingAds/guides/intent-ads.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Setup Intent ads with the Bing Ads API.
 ---
 # Intent Ads
 Bing Intent ads are an extension of search network, and are targeted to user intent based on various combinations of search history, page content, and past user behavior.
 Intent ads are created automatically by Bing Ads leveraging all of your Bing Ads creative elements including ad title, text, URL, and ad extensions including image extensions.